nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ---
 ### Pet Management
 #### Add a pet: `pet add`
-- add a pet to the list of pets in the clinic
+Add a pet to the list of pets in the clinic

 Format: `pet add n/NAME s/SPECIES h/HEALTH`
 * The `NAME` is the name of the pet